jhernandez710/JHernandez710.github.io/index.md

 ---
 #### [World Bank Data Using SQL](https://www.linkedin.com/feed/update/urn:li:activity:7217646616185380864/)
 [<img src="images/travel the world (1).png?raw=true"/>](https://www.linkedin.com/pulse/what-i-learned-21-days-data-avery-smith)
 Analyzed 1.3+ rows of bank date data to evaluate trends in project loans in various countries.
+Some of the main questions answered...
+What is the World Bank IDA program?
+When was the first project funded and who recieved those funds?
+What project types are often funded by the IDA?
+Which countries received the most funding?